 As we look to the future, we will continue challenging every congregation in our denomination to be active on some level in church planting.
 Today, more than 55 percent of our congregations are participating as a Parent, Partner, or Patron, but we have a long way to go.
 We will be aggressive in finding new church planters to meet the growing opportunities, while working hard to take good care of our current church planting pastors and their families..

-As of June 2018, there are approximately 40 active EPC church plants in 13 states around the country—which is about 7 percent of the total number of EPC churches.
+As of June 2019, there are more than 40 active EPC church plants in 13 states around the country—which is about 7 percent of the total number of EPC churches.

 Click here for more information about EPC church planting.